manuelatan/PD-survival-GWAS/manhattan_plot/README.md

 2. [manhattan_plot_HY3_script.R](https://github.com/huw-morris-lab/PD-survival-GWAS/blob/main/manhattan_plot/manhattan_plot_HY3_script.R): This script creates the Manhattan plot from the H&Y3 GWAS.
 Note that the summary statistics are in rsID format.

-3. [manhattan_plot_dementia_script.R](https://github.com/huw-morris-lab/PD-survival-GWAS/blob/main/manhattan_plot/manhattan_plot_dementia_script.R: This script creates the Manhattan plot from the cognitive impairment GWAS.
-Note that the summary statistics are in chr:bp format
+3. [manhattan_plot_dementia_script.R](https://github.com/huw-morris-lab/PD-survival-GWAS/blob/main/manhattan_plot/manhattan_plot_dementia_script.R): This script creates the Manhattan plot from the cognitive impairment GWAS.
+Note that the summary statistics are in rsID format